 When packing your bags to head to the Netherlands, you probably wouldn’t spend much time mulling over which swimmers to take.
-Lets face it, it’s not really a well known beachy destination.
+Lets face it, it’s not really known as a beachy destination.
 However, this may be a bit of a snap judgement.
-Believe it or not the Netherlands has it’s own version of a riviera and without doubt the central focus is Scheveningen Beach.
-It doesn’t quite have the weather of Cannes or Nice, but the beach is undeniably beautiful.
+Believe it or not the Netherlands has its own version of a riviera and without doubt the central focus is Scheveningen Beach!
+It doesn’t quite have the weather of Cannes or Nice, but the beach is undeniably beautiful!
 A day trip here is well worth your time.
 Here are 5 things to do at Scheveningen Beach!

 Big, Beautiful Sandy Beach

 The beach at Scheveningen is brilliantly wide, beautifully clean and long – so so long!

 We went on a particularly windy day in May (the weather can’t always be guaranteed in northern Europe) and we got to see so many kite surfers out on the water – it was magnificent!